It has been said that the saucer commander

 Where did this idea come from?

-it was something Bill Roberts said in passing, as he and Stuart chatted
+it was something Bill Roberts said in passing, as chatted

-around the Shawcraft workshops.
-Perhaps he's seen a hint of red paint
+to interviewers.
+Perhaps someone's seen a hint of red paint

 under the other layers on a skirt panel of a prop pupporting to be the